Loux977/PikaPikaGen/README.md

 # PikaPikaGen

-This repository contains the implementation of **PikaPikaGen**, a text-to-image generative model developed as part of the Deep Learning course project at [Your Institution Name Here].
+This repository contains the implementation of **PikaPikaGen**, a text-to-image generative model developed as part of the Deep Learning course project.

 PikaPikaGen addresses the multimodal generation task of synthesizing Pokémon-style sprite images from natural language descriptions, such as those found in the Pokédex.
 These descriptions typically include visual traits, elemental types and behavioral cues, which serve to guide the generation process.